HewlettPackard/mds/INSTALL.md

 really quite hard) but there are compilation problems with libraries we use.
 So don't waste your time trying to compile on Windows; just compile on Linux!

+**NB**: MDS won't run on a virtual machine, if the virtual machine doesn't support a shared mmap file.

 ## Build process

+Set environment variable JDKHOME to point to the top-level directory of your JDK 1.8 installation.

+Ensure the top-level MDS directory is called "mds".
+(If you downloaded the zip file, it will be called mds-master and you will need to move it to mds instead.)

 Assuming MDS and its dependency MPGC have been cloned to the same top-level directory, to compile sources for MDS:

     cd mds/java-api
     ant -f build-all.xml

+The build will take about 30-40 minutes to complete on an average Linux server.

 ## Build details